Healthcare in Belize: Current history

-Current Health Initiatives
+Current health initiatives

 Current health initiatives include the widespread implementation of a National Health Insurance (NHI) program and further development and implementation of the Belize Health Information System (BHIS).

 National Health Insurance: The goal of developing a national health insurance program grew out of earlier health care reform efforts to provide affordable and accessible quality care.
 A pilot project was established in the south side of Belize City in 2001 and was expanded to the southern region of Belize in 2006.

 A separate agency within the Social Security Board has been established to oversee the financing and purchasing duties for the NHI fund, while the MoH remains in charge of the regulatory and policy-making functions.
 An important component of the NHI program is the implementation of a pay for performance system (P4P), that provides financial incentives for meeting specified quality performance standards.
 Today, there are continued efforts to expand the NHI program throughout Belize.

 Belize Health Information System: A need for a stronger health information system (HIS) was identified during early health reform efforts (1998) and was realized in 2008 with the introduction of the Belize Health Information System.
 The BHIS is an integrated comprehensive health information system that allows for the collection and dissemination of population-based and record-based health data with the goal of improving health outcomes and health performance.

 The BHIS was originally deployed in urban areas in 2008 and was expanded to various hospitals and clinics across the four health regions by 2009.
 Following a comprehensive assessment of the BHIS, the MoH introduced a National HIS strategic plan (2009) to be carried out across a four-year period (2010–2014).
 Primary objectives of the plan include: expanding BHIS coverage to rural areas, strengthening the registration system, and improving data security and health information privacy.

-Public Healthcare
+Public healthcare

 While public healthcare in Belize is available to all of the population at no direct cost to the individual, a large portion of funding has been allocated to Belize City.
 Karl Heusner Memorial Hospital (KHMH), the national and regional referral hospital for Belize, is located in Belize City.
 Karl Heusner Memorial Hospital is considered to be the premier public healthcare provider in Belize.
 However, due to funding issues, the hospital has faced many challenges with equipment problems, medical supply shortages, and operation management problems.

-Other Districts
+Other districts

 Outside of Belize City, there are seven additional hospitals (located within the capitals of each of the seven other districts) that provide public healthcare.
 Among the seven district capital hospitals there are three regional hospitals: the Southern Regional Hospital in Dangriga, the Northern Regional Hospital in Orange Walk Town, and the Western Regional Hospital in the nation’s capital of Belmopan.
 Together, these regional hospitals provide more services to the public than the capital hospitals of Corozal and Toledo district.